judemusyoki/github_profiles/README.md

 # github_profiles
-An app built using vanilla JavaScript that that uses the Github API to search for specific Github profiles.
+An app built using vanilla JavaScript that uses the Github API to search for specific Github profiles.